rachatanawee/nst-stack/README.md

-# Eventify
+# NST Stack

-Eventify is a web application built with Next.js that helps manage events, employees, and prizes.
-It leverages Supabase for backend services, including authentication, database management, and file storage.
+NST Stack is a modern web application boilerplate built with a powerful combination of technologies: **Next.js**, **Supabase**, **Tailwind CSS**, **TanStack Query**, and **Shadcn UI**.
+It provides a robust foundation for building scalable and maintainable full-stack applications.

+## Technologies Used

+*   **Next.js**: A React framework for building server-rendered and static web applications.
+Utilizes the App Router for modern routing and server components.
+*   **Supabase**: An open-source Firebase alternative providing a PostgreSQL database, authentication, real-time subscriptions, and storage.
+*   **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
+*   **TanStack Query (React Query)**: A powerful data-fetching library for React, enabling efficient caching, synchronization, and management of server state.
+*   **Shadcn UI**: A collection of re-usable components built with Radix UI and Tailwind CSS, providing beautiful and accessible UI primitives.

 ## Features

-*   **Next.js App Router**: Built with the latest Next.js App Router for modern web development.
-*   **Supabase Integration**:
+*   **Full-stack Architecture**: Seamless integration of frontend (Next.js, React) and backend (Supabase) for a complete development experience.
-    *   **Authentication**: Secure user login and session management.
+*   **Authentication**: Secure user login and session management powered by Supabase Auth.
-    *   **Database**: Manages employee and prize data.
+*   **Database Management**: Efficient data handling with Supabase PostgreSQL, including schema setup and Row Level Security (RLS).
-    *   **Storage**: Handles image uploads for prizes with secure, private access using signed URLs.
+*   **File Storage**: Secure image and file uploads with Supabase Storage, including private access using signed URLs.
-*   **Employee Management**: Full CRUD (Create, Read, Update, Delete) operations for employee records.
-*   **Prize Management**: Full CRUD operations for prizes, including image uploads and previews.
-*   **Custom Font**: Uses the 'Mitr' font for a localized and distinct visual style.
-*   **Dynamic Sidebar Navigation**: Sidebar links dynamically highlight the active route for improved user experience.
+*   **Internationalization (i18n)**: Multi-language support with URL-based routing, ensuring a global reach for your application.
+*   **Responsive Design**: Built with Tailwind CSS for a mobile-first and adaptive user interface.
+*   **Reusable UI Components**: Leverages Shadcn UI for accessible, customizable, and aesthetically pleasing UI elements.
+*   **Data Fetching & Caching**: Optimized data fetching and state management with TanStack Query.
-*   **End-to-End Testing**: Configured with Playwright for robust UI testing, including login scenarios.
+*   **End-to-End Testing**: Configured with Playwright for robust UI testing, including authentication flows.

 ## Getting Started